 What is the difference between CPC and CPL?

 CPC measures the cost of traffic delivered to a site and stands for cost-per-click.
 When ads are optimizing for CPC, they are optimizing for a user’s click on your content ad.

 CPL measures the cost of a reader giving you their email address and stands for cost-per-lead.
 When ads are optimizing for CPL, they are optimizing for users that have clicked through to your site and choose to submit their email address.
 It’s not uncommon to see optimizing for CPL increase the cost per click by 3-5x.

-The reason we advise at least $300/month to set up ads with CPL optimization is due to the increase in traffic costs.
+For our performance packages, we advise at least $300/month to set up ads with CPL optimization is due to the increase in traffic costs.
 For example, you could see your more efficient ads average out at around $0.10 with traffic optimization, but would anticipate your averages to be closer to $0.30-$0.50 with CPL optimization.
 The more expensive it is to get traffic to your site, the more monthly budget you will need to supplement to ensure your visitors don’t dip too severely.

 What does the ad look like in someone's Facebook feed?
-Is my brand in it at all?
-Can I see an example?

 Here’s an example of what an ad looks like in a someone’s Facebook feed: